Tutorial: Inverse Problem Solving with Physics-Informed Neural Network¶

 plt.show()

-We have shown the basic usage PINNs in inverse problem modelling, further extensions include:
+We have covered the basic usage of PINNs for inverse problem modeling.
+Here are some possible directions for further exploration: